 Even in a situation where the attacker suffers more severe injuries than the defendant, they can still use a self-defense argument and should not be convicted of domestic violence.

 After police officers arrive at the scene of an alleged domestic violence incident, they are frequently forced to make snap decisions in a heated, complex situation.
+Understanding this complexity can help you empathize with their position.

 Many police departments have a policy requiring their officers to arrest someone after responding to a 911 domestic violence call.